-- I start with a cold rinse.
+- I start with a cold wash.
 No detergent, just dump all my diapers into the washer.
 I separate all the pads and flats from their covers.

-- Once the rinse is done, I start a hot wash.
-I add in Tide detergent, but not too much because you will have detergent leftover in your diapers and prevent absorption.
+- Once the first wash is done, I start a hot wash.
+For my second full cycle I use the longest wash setting, my washer calls it “heavy duty” and then I add in a name brand detergent, but not too much because you will have detergent leftover in your diapers and prevent absorption.
+Remember NO FAVEIC SOFTENER.

 - I throw everything in the dryer.
 It is a little tougher on the diapers, but I don’t always have time to air dry them.
 NO FABRIC SHEETS in your dryer!
 Use the wool balls and essential oils.
 I use a low heat setting on the diapers.